 - A hat to block the sun.
 Any baseball cap or lightweight hiking hat will be fine.

-Don’t forget to read my complete guide on things to pack for Zion National Park!
+Don’t forget to read my complete Zion packing list!
 It’s got an entire list of everything you should bring to Zion, including clothing, equipment, toiletries, and hiking gear.

 Why It’s Important to Bring a Guidebook to Zion

 I also recommend bringing a guidebook with you to Zion.
 Why?
 There’s limited cell phone service in Zion National Park, so you may not be able to use your phone for directions!
 Here’s the guidebook I have, which I loved for its bonus section on Bryce Canyon!